IgorTimofeev/MineOS/README.md

 	wget -f https://raw.githubusercontent.com/IgorTimofeev/MineOS/master/Installer/BIOS.lua /tmp/bios.lua && flash -q /tmp/bios.lua && reboot

 After a moment, a nice system installer will be shown.
 You will be prompted to select your preferred language, select and format a boot volume, create a user profile and customize some settings.
 After that, the system will be successfully installed.
-More powerful setups will be able to install it faster so it is reccomended to use
+More powerful setups will be able to install it faster so it is reccomended to use a more powerful computer/server for installing the first time.

 ## How to \*do_something\*?